simerplaha/JustSQL/README.md

 # update()

-Queries that mutates the database like `CREATE, INSERT OR UPDATE` queries are executed via `update()` function.
+Queries that mutate like `CREATE, INSERT OR UPDATE` queries are executed via `update()` function.

-Let's create a `USERS` tables
+Let's create our example `USERS` tables

 ```scala
 //create table